12rambau/gee-sphinx-inventory/README.md

-# gee-sphinx-inventory
+# sphinx-inventory

-The code used to generate the sphinx inventory of the GEE objects.
+The code used to generate the sphinx inventory of the all the Google Earth Engine objects.

 ## Usage